 In 1998 Justin Rose announces himself to the golfing world with a memorable hole out at the 72nd hole at Royal Birkdale.
 He would finish as leading amateur.

-Justin Rose left it late to book his place at The 152nd Open, but only just missed out on the Claret Jug - sharing second place two strokes behind Champion Golfer Xander Schauffele.
+Rose also narrowly missed out on the Claret Jug at The 152nd Open having left it late to book his place.
+He ended the week sharing second place, two strokes behind Champion Golfer Xander Schauffele.

 He had come through Final Qualifying at Burnham & Berrow to seal his spot and that evening made clear his belief he could compete for the Claret Jug.